 Step 7: Direct Your Energy

 By the time you have gotten to this step, you will have made the shift into a more quiet and focused mental state conducive to performing your best.
-You will have taken the edge off of your nerves, and in this last step you will channel the remaining energy that remains into a dynamic and inspired performance.
+You will have taken the edge off of your nerves, and in this last step you will channel the remaining energy that remains through some creative visualization into a dynamic and inspired performance.
 This is how you use the energy instead of trying to get rid of it.

 Do a quick internal search for all of the energy that you feel in your body, and feel it gathering at your center.
 I often imagined my center and energy being somewhat like those plasma lamps that are sold at stores like The Sharper Image (Google “plasma lamp” if you don’t know what I’m referring to).
 Now, direct that energy upwards, through your torso and neck, into your head, and blast it out through your eyes or forehead like a laser beam at the focal point you identified in Step 1.
 Think of this beam as a conduit for your music and the energy that will convey your clear intention to the audience.